-May All M.Sc. students who started in September 2020 and wish to reclassify into the Ph.D. program must reclassify by the end of May.
-Mon May 9 Final date to enroll in May-June or May-August session courses.
-Wed May 18 Winter session grades available for viewing by students on the Student Web Service (ACORN).
-Mon May 23 Victoria Day, University closed.
-Fri May 27 Final date to drop May-June F section courses without academic penalty.
+May All M.Sc. students who started in September 2022 and wish to reclassify into the Ph.D. program must reclassify by the end of May.
+Mon May 13 Final date to enroll in May-June or May-August session courses.
+Wed May 15 Winter session grades available for viewing by students on the Student Web Service (ACORN).
+Mon May 20 Victoria Day, University closed.